ChristK/workHORSE_prerequisite_dockerfile/README.md

 # workHORSE prerequisite dockerfile

 This repo hosts the dockerfile that contains all the prerequisites for the workHORSE app.
-It is based on an Ubuntu v20.04 container with R v4.0.2 and package versions frozen on 24/08/2020 using the [Rstudio Package Manager](https://packagemanager.rstudio.com/client/#/repos/1/overview)
+It is based on an Debian container with R v4.0.3 and package versions frozen on 20/10/2020 using the [Rstudio Package Manager](https://packagemanager.rstudio.com/client/#/repos/1/overview)

 Every time a change is pushed on this repo a new docker container is built automatically at dockerhub.